ForgeRock/forgeops-cli/docs/forgeops_apply_secret-agent.md

 ## forgeops apply secret-agent

-Deploy the ForgeRock Secret Agent
+Apply the ForgeRock Secret Agent

 ### Synopsis

-    Deploy the ForgeRock secret-agent:
+    Apply the ForgeRock secret-agent:
     * Apply the latest secret-agent manifest
-    * use --tag to specify a different secret-agent version to deploy
+    * Use --tag to specify a different secret-agent version to apply

 ```
 forgeops apply secret-agent [flags]